tombye/trexit/_posts/2017-08-08-bad-to-wurst.markdown

 The Black Forest has been great for walking.
 There are well-kept paths that wind around the hills in a way that lets you cover height and distance relatively easily.

-There are also signs which, despite their [dubious approach to measuring distance], appear in all the places you need them.
+There are also signs which, despite their [dubious approach to measuring distance](http://trexit.org.uk/jekyll/update/2017/07/29/lying-signs.html), appear in all the places you need them.
 They also use consistent language and icons so you know when you're on the right track.

 ### Rest stops when you need them